MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/extensibility/decimal-point-precision.md

 ## Product width, height and depth
 These physical dimensions can be maintained with a maximum of two decimals by default.
-If you require the ability to enter, maintain, and view this data with a maximum precision of six decimals, you must extend the decimal point precision for the **InventWidth**, **InventHeight** and **InventDepth** extended data types respectively.
+If you require the ability to enter, maintain, and view this data with a maximum precision of six decimals, you must extend the decimal point precision for the **InventWidth**, **InventHeight**, and **InventDepth** extended data types respectively.

 ## Product quantity
 Quantity data that is related to the procuring, consuming, producing, storing, and selling of products can be maintained with a maximum of two decimals by default.